Tshepo45/Mobile-Finish/README.md

 - LinkedIn: [tshepo45](https://linkedin.com/in/linkedinhandle)

 ## future-features
-The template to include mobile finish portfolio that includes a form and customizable button and icons.
+The template to include feedback forms and customizable button and icons with the implementation and functionality of JavaScript.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>